How can automation reduce operational costs in terminal operations?

 What are the most common challenges when transitioning to automated terminal operations?

-The initial investment cost represents the most significant hurdle for terminals considering automation.
+The initial investment cost and the disruption while replacing manual operation by automation technology represent the most significant hurdles for terminals considering automation.
 Automated equipment and systems require substantial capital expenditure that must be justified through long-term operational savings.
+The operational disruptions, i.e. productivity loss and reduced operational capacity, require careful transition planning.

 | Challenge | Impact | Mitigation Strategy |